viperleed/viperleed/doc/content/installation.rst

 releases from the
 `releases tab <https://github.com/viperleed/viperleed-tensorleed/releases>`__
 of the ``viperleed-tensorleed`` repository.
-You can have multiple versions of TensErLEED on your system at the same time. |calc| will use the most recent available version by default.
+You can have multiple versions of TensErLEED on your system at the same time. |calc| will use the most recent one by default.
 To select a different version you can use the :ref:`TL_VERSION<tl_version>` parameter.

 When using multiple tensor-LEED versions, the folder containing the tensor-LEED code is expected to have the structure in :numref:`list_tensorleed_folder`.
 The name of the top-level folder is up to the user (\ :file:`my_tensorleed` in :numref:`list_tensorleed_folder`).
-However, folder names for the TensErLEED source code should be named exactly :file:`TensErLEED-v1.X.Z` for versions earlier than v2.0.0.
+However, folder names for the TensErLEED source code should be named exactly :file:`TensErLEED-v1.X.Y` for versions earlier than v2.0.0.
 The folder name for later versions is only required to begin with :file:`TensErLEED`.
 The top-level folder (\ :file:`my_tensorleed` in :numref:`list_tensorleed_folder`) is expected to contain the compiled version